 In my mind, I knew this was not all.
 All of these attributes are good.
 But they’re not the only skills needed to run a school.

-I asked myself a simple question: “has he handled the business side of education aside making side money from home lessons?”
+“Has he ever handled the business side of education aside making side money from home lessons?”

 For me, business strategy boils down to two key strategic choices: cost leadership and differentiation.